-The paper described key features of the Federal Reserve's interest rate targeting procedures and addressed a number of issues in light of these stylized facts.
-It pointed out various ways in which the procedures may be said to smooth rates, and identified each with one or more theoretical model of rate smoothing.
+This paper has described key features of the Federal Reserve's interest-rate targeting procedures and addressed a number of issues in light of these stylized facts.
+It has pointed out various ways in which the procedures may be said to smooth rates and identified each with one or more theoretical models of rate smoothing.

 The theoretical models all had in common the idea that interest rates are smoothed by manipulating expected money growth and inflation.
-This suggested, in turn, that rate smoothing may be an important determinant of the inflation generating process.
-At a minimum, rate smoothing can imply more persistant inflation and tends to induce non-trend-stationarity in the price level.
+This suggested, in turn, that rate smoothing may be an important determinant of the inflation-generating process.
+At a minimum, rate smoothing can imply more persistent inflation and tends to induce non-trend-stationarity in the price level.
 Moreover, policy that maintains an expected constancy in rates tends to induce non-trend-stationarity in the inflation rate.

 There was some question about what motivates the Fed to maintain near expected constancy in rates.
 One possibility, critiqued in the paper, is that such rate smoothing is optimal inflation tax smoothing.
-An alternative argument advanced in the paper is that stabilization policy, implemented by interest rate targeting, inadvertantly induces martingale-like behavior in nominal rates and inflation.
-Thus we saw Fed rate targeting as potentially explaining the actual high degree of inflation persistence in the U.S. The rate targeting perspective is radical for two reasons.
-It reverses the usual view of the relationship between inflation and interest rates, and it suggests that explaining the argeting.
-As described in the paper, instead of targeting the funds rate within a narrow band, the Fed has often chosen to target it loosely using borrowed reserve objectives.
+An alternative argument advanced in the paper is that stabilization policy, implemented by interest-rate targeting, inadvertently induces martingale-like behavior in nominal rates and inflation.
+Thus, we saw Fed rate targeting as potentially explaining the highly persistent inflation process in the U.S. The rate targeting perspective is radical for two reasons.
+It reverses the usual view of the relationship between inflation and interest rates, and it suggests that explaining the process generating inflation involves understanding central bank interest-rate targeting.

+As described in the paper, instead of targeting the funds rate within a narrow band, the Fed has more often chosen to target it loosely using borrowed reserve objectives.
 The resulting noise in the funds rate obscures the underlying target, makes the funds rate appear free of Fed influence, and weakens the relationship between the funds rate and longer-term money market rates.
 This point bears repeating because it tends to complicate empirical investigation of the stylized facts of rate targeting presented here.
 Empirical work could proceed, though, by recognizing that longer-term rates would be closely related to the market's estimate of the underlying borrowed reserve target, which indicates the Fed's intentions for the current and expected future funds rates.

 We saw that indirect funds rate targeting is valued by the Fed because it gives the central bank the option of quietly changing its target.
 Because it works by obfuscation, however, it raises the risk of the target being misinterpreted.
-This suggested that the Fed's tendency to shift back and forth from direct to indirect targeting is driven by perceived shifts in the cost of being misinterpreted vs making the headlines.
+This suggested that the Fed's tendency to shift back and forth from direct to indirect targeting is driven by perceived shifts in the cost of being misinterpreted vs. making the headlines.
 It is hard to imagine environments with stable preferences that allow such relative costs to vary over time.
-But progress on this question would make an important contribution to our understanding of central banking.
+Progress on this question would make an important contribution to our understanding of central banking.